With Mozilla since: 1998

 Mitchell is a strong advocate for the open web and open source, and is highly regarded as one of the pioneers who have built the web as it is today.
 She was instrumental in Netscape’s decision in 1998 to release its source code to the public.
 This later led to the release of the Firefox browser and the creation of the Mozilla Project as one of the most influential technology organizations in the world, spanning software product development, educational initiatives, and participatory movements.
 After co-founding the Mozilla Project, Mitchell served as its general manager and CEO from 1999 until January 2008, when the organization’s rapid growth encouraged her to split her responsibilities and add a CEO.

 Mitchell is a Board Member for the OpenMRS, the world’s leading open source enterprise electronic medical record system platform, and is an MIT Media Lab Research Affiliate, Open Agriculture Initiative.
-She co-chairs the U.S. Department of Commerce Digital Economy Advisory Board and serves on the United Nations High Level Panel on Women’s Economic Empowerment.
+She co-chaired the U.S. Department of Commerce Digital Economy Board of Advisors from its inception in March 2016 until August 2017 and serves on the United Nations High Level Panel on Women’s Economic Empowerment.
 Mitchell was co-Chair of the World Economic Forum Annual Meeting of the New Champions in 2015 and a member of the ICANN High Level Panel on Global Internet Cooperation and Governance Mechanisms.

 A native of the San Francisco Bay Area, Mitchell received her B.A. in Asian Studies from UC Berkeley and her J.D. from Berkeley Law.
 In her early career, she worked as a Corporate and Intellectual Property Lawyer at Fenwick West LLP and as Associate General Counsel for Sun Microsystems.